yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 # Molecular formula assignment

 The last step of the workflow is the actual assignment of molecular formulas with 12C, 1H, and 16O and a variety of heteroatoms and isotopes, including 2H, 13C, 14N, 15N, 31P, 32S, 34S, 35Cl, 37Cl, 19F, 79Br, 81Br, and 126I.
 It can also assign Na+ adducts, common in positive ion mode.
 We have already described the principles of the MFAssignCHO function, which works the very same way as MFAssign (only being limited to C, H, and O elements), so let's directly use the MFAssign function for the formula assignment.

 > <hands-on-title> MF assignment using MFAssign </hands-on-title>
 >
 > 1. {% tool [MFAssignR MFAssign](toolshed.g2.bx.psu.edu/repos/recetox/mfassignr_mfassign/mfassignr_mfassign/1.1.2+galaxy0) %} with the following parameters:
 >    - {% icon param-file %} *"Data frame of monoisotopic masses"*: `Mono` (output of **MFAssignR Recal** {% icon tool %})
 >    - {% icon param-file %} *"Data frame of isotopic masses"*: `Iso` (output of **MFAssignR Recal** {% icon tool %})
+>    - *"ppm_err*: `3`
 >    - *"Ion mode"*: `negative`
 >    - *"SN ratio"*: `6`
->    - *"Estimated noise"*: `346.0`
+>    - *"Estimated noise"*: `346.0706`
 >    - *"Lower limit of molecular mass to be assigned"*: `50.0`
 >    - *"Upper limit of molecular mass to be assigned"*: `1000.0`
 >